Srikanthholo/XR/Packages.md

 - The Admin is the person with authority to approve or reject a package.
 If the package is approved, the package can be published and assigned to users or placed in the marketplace.

+# Create a Package

+# Step1
+1. Click on Packages menu
+2. Click on New Package button

+# Step2
+1. Enter package name.
+2. Enter package description.
+3. Choose to sell this package to Individual or Institution or for both.
+4. Select Duration and enter pricing information.
+5. Click on Save & Continue.

+### Note:
+1. You can save the package in draft status for later by clicking on “Save as Draft” button.

+# Step3
+1. Select the topics for creating the package.
+2. Move the selected topics to the righthand side table.
+3. Select the categories under which the package should list in the marketplace.
+4. Click on Submit for Review button.

+### Note:
+1. On submitting the package for review, the admin will get notified and after review they will approve or reject the package.
+2. You will be notified via email when the package gets approved or rejected by admin